• Skip to primary navigation

 Let’s say we have a repository with the main branch and remote origin, for example.
 This will help us demonstrate the pull and merging process.

-Before Git Pull Request
+Git Pull Command 2

-After Git Pull Request
+Git Pull Command 3

-If you notice the above image, a new commit is created which is labeled as “H”.
-This “H” commit contains the updates of other commits “A, B, C” of the remote repository, and also the log message will be displayed in our terminal.
+If you notice the above image, a new commit is created, which is labeled as “H”.
+This “H” commit contains the updates of other commits “A, B, C” of the remote repository, and the log message will be displayed in our terminal.
 During the merge, Git performs different strategies to pull and merge the content of the different repositories.

 How to Use Git Pull Command?

-To use the Git pull command you can execute it by writing the same as the below command in the git Bash:
+To use the Git pull command, you can execute it by writing the same as the below command in the git Bash:

 Prerequisite: